codeclou/kitchen-duty-plugin-for-atlassian-jira/README.md

-# Employee of the month Plugin for Atlassian JIRA®
+# Kitchen Duty Plugin for Atlassian JIRA®

 This plugin demonstrates the usage of the Atlassian JIRA® 7.0 API for a very simple plugin